 Unnecessary stock holding can also occur when clusters do not have an optimally developed product mix.
 Retailers might end up with stock that they can’t sell because the target market isn’t interested in it.

-This can be avoided by looking at sales data and identifying which products and brands are the most popular in a certain cluster and focussing on stocking only those.
+This can be avoided by looking at sales data and identifying which products and brands are the most popular in a certain cluster and focusing on stocking only those.
 Of course, a retailer can stock other products that aren’t as popular.
 If they do, though, they must be careful about how much they stock.

 Conclusion

 With DotActiv’s category management software, you can implement dynamic clustering using your data type of choice.
-Once you’ve identified your category-based clusters, you can create, edit and maintain your clusters as they change according to industry trends and consumer purchasing patterns to achieve a competitive advantage.
+Once you’ve identified your category-based clusters, you can create, edit, and maintain your clusters as they change according to industry trends and consumer purchasing patterns to achieve a competitive advantage.